 Even if you have serious injuries and a clear defendant with legal liability, your case may still be a bad investment for an attorney if that defendant doesn’t have money to pay for whatever legal compensation you may be entitled to.
-This is sometimes a hard one for people to understand so let’s use another hypothetical example.
+This is sometimes a hard one for people to understand, so let’s use another hypothetical example.

 Let’s say someone riding a bike runs you over on the sidewalk and you break a bunch of bones.
-The bike rider is clearly liable for the accident and you have major injuries.
+The bike rider is clearly liable for the accident, and you have major injuries.
 You successfully sue the biker rider for negligence and the court gives you “judgment” against him for $500,000.
 That is a good motorcycle accident verdict.
 But what many people don’t fully realize is that this judgment from the court does not automatically get paid.

 If the potential defendant in your case is just a normal individual with no insurance and no personal wealth (like the bike rider in the above example) your case will be a bad investment for an attorney.
 The lawyer might spend $5,000 bringing the case only to get a worthless judgment that never gets paid.
 To have a viable injury case the defendant needs to have resources (e.g., a large company) or have insurance coverage.

-Another way to look at is that is John Rockafeller (or O.J.
+Another way to look at is that is if John Rockafeller (or O.J.
 Simpson) was the defendant, a murder case would be one of the most valuable personal injury cases out there.
-But most murderers do not have assets which is why you rarely see a wrongful death claim after an intentional killing.
+But most murderers do not have assets, which is why you rarely see a wrongful death claim after an intentional killing.
 Virtually every claim our law handles is ultimately against an insurance company, corporation, or hospital.

 (5) No One Is Handling That Kind of Case Any Longer